Raekye/bdel_and_dfr_compiler/README.md

 - compile and assemble stuff: `./bin/pleb [in-file] | ./assembler.pl > [out-file]`

 ## Todo
-- local scope
 - return statement
-- embed assembly
-- let compiler choose global heap address for data
-- print strings
 - input
 - console stdlib
 - optimize don't allocate stack if not needed
-- while loops
 - tail call optimization?
 - bison line numbers
 - don't increment stack if all in registers
 - strings "-" for unused, check over (3 places)
+- keep globals in registers
+- need to track for when generating initialization
+- inline
+- helper for modifying variables in registers/registers with variables

 ## More hmmmm
 - [Sufficient conditions for Turing-completeness][1]